image

 Defending Native Rights

-Since 2017, the Lakota People’s Law Project has responded where and when we’re needed most in Lakota Country.
-Whether we’re protecting the Native vote, providing disaster relief, or providing resources for children at Standing Rock, we continue to safeguard Lakota communities and win justice for the People.
+Since 2017, the Lakota People’s Law Project has responded where and when we’re needed most in Lakota Country and beyond.
+Whether we’re protecting the Native vote, providing disaster relief, or providing resources for children, we continue to safeguard Lakota and other Indigenous communities.

 The Lakota People’s Law Project is dedicated to reversing the slow genocide of the Lakota People and destruction of Native culture.